walles/barnklocka/README.md

 A clock app for helping children learn analog and digital time.

 # TODO
-* Show a plain-text readout of the digital clock
-* Speak digital readout text when clicked

 ## DONE
 * Implement hour hand moving